avpresbitero/deep-rl-tennis/Report.md

 ![Training results](images/mmpg_result.jpg)

-The current results meet the project's expectation as the agent is able to receive an average reward (over 100 episodes) of at least +0.5 in 2928 episodes
+The current results meet the project's expectation as the agent is able to receive an average reward (over 100 episodes) of at least +0.5 in 3338 episodes

 ## Conclusions and Recommendations

-While the current implementation of the algorithm achieves the project's goal, I still find the learning a bit unstable.
+While the current implementation of the algorithm achieves the project's goal, I still find the learning a bit unstable as seen in the dip in the plot previously.
 Hyperparameter tuning should be explored.
-Moresp, I ran the simulation on my laptop with no GPU.
+I ran the simulation on my laptop (with no GPU).

 The **Twin Delayed DDPG (TD3)** alorithm might be a good improvement to the Multi Agents environments according to [OpenAI](https://openai.com/)'s [Spinning Up](https://spinningup.openai.com/en/latest/index.html).